Monday, August 15, 2016

 The Well-Mentored Educator

-Diane Hunt, No Failing Students: Seven Teaching Strategies I Used as a Substitute Teacher to Take Smart But "Problematic" Students From "Failure" To Success In One Academic Quarter (45 Days)
+Diane Hunt, No Failing Students: Seven Teaching Strategies I Used as a Teacher to Take Smart But "Problematic" Students From "Failure" To Success In One Academic Quarter (45 Days)

 As Common Core educational standards, originally murky to outsiders, have come more into view, initial resistance has translated into grudging toleration.
 Acceptance as normal must surely come next.
 But while standards give teachers important landmarks of achievement, they don’t necessarily provide guidance in turning those standards into lesson plans.
 A nascent cottage industry of lesson design has arisen, in print and online, to close this very important gap.